-Professor of English at the University of Exeter; editor, Poetry of the First World War (OUP); presenter, Ivor Gurney: The Poet Who Loved the War (BBC TV, 2014); author, Modern English War Poetry (OUP, 2006); and president, The War Poets Association.
+Professor of English at the University of Exeter; editor, Poetry of the First World War (OUP); presenter, Ivor Gurney: The Poet Who Loved the War (BBC TV, 2014); author, Modern English War Poetry (OUP, 2006).

 Andy was a history teacher for 40 years although 19 years headship in a Surrey comprehensive school prevented him from spending as much time in the classroom as he would have wished.

 In 1981 he travelled to the battlefields of WW1 following the story of his great uncle who was killed in Ypres on November 1st 1914.
 In the chaos of the fighting in the early weeks of the war his body was lost and he is remembered on the Menin Gate and it was the enormity of the names on the panels at the Memorial to the Missing of the Salient that convinced Andy that all the children in his care should visit the battlefields and thus began a lifetime interest.
 In the past thirty plus years Andy has managed and guided over 300 tours to the battlefields of WW1 & WW2 where he enjoys sharing his passion about the subject with his fellow travellers.

 His increasing commitment to the battlefields (Andy works with several major WW1 charities and is involved with many key centenary projects) caused him to form his own specialist tour company which offer bespoke tours to individuals, families and groups who have an interest in the great European conflicts of the 20th century.

 Andy is a member of the International Guild of Battlefield Guides and has been a member of the WPA for ten years.
 He acts as clerk to the WPA committee and co-ordinates the bi-annual tours.